Warnings for Trisenox

 Hepatotoxicity

-Long-term liver abnormalities can occur in APL patients treated with TRISENOX in combination with tretinoin.
-In a published series, mild liver dysfunction and hepatic steatosis were seen in 15% and 43%, respectively, of patients at a median of 7 years (range 0-14 years) after treatment with arsenic trioxide in combination with tretinoin.
+Long-term liver abnormalities can occur in patients with APL treated with TRISENOX in combination with tretinoin.
+In a published series, mild liver dysfunction and hepatic steatosis were seen in 15% and 43%, respectively, of patients at a median of 7 years (range 0 to 14 years) after treatment with arsenic trioxide in combination with tretinoin.

 Carcinogenesis